Leveraging Latent Features for Local Explanations: Experiments

-Results on five images are exhibited in Figure \ref{fig:celeba} (b), also using a segmentation into 200 superpixels (more examples in the Supplement).
-Rows here are the same as described above for CelebA.
+Results on six images are exhibited in Figure \ref{fig:celeba}(a) using a segmentation into 200 superpixels\eat{ (more examples in Supplement)}.
+The first two rows show the original class prediction followed by the original image.
+The next two rows show the pertinent negative's class prediction and the pertinent negative image.
+The fifth row lists the attributes that were modified in the original, i.e., the reasons why the original image is not classified as being in the class of the pertinent negative.
+The next row shows the pertinent positive image, which combined with the PN, gives the complete explanation.
+The final two rows show the LIME and Grad-CAM explanations.

 Explanations for the PPs can be determined using descriptions of the lesions.
 The first PP for an image of Melanoma leaves parts of the lesion displaying two different colors, black and brown (these lesions usually do not have a single solid color).
-The third PP of Basal Cell Carcinoma highlights the pink and skin color associated with the most common type of such lesions (and removes the border meaning the prediction does not focus on the border).
+The third PP of Basal Cell Carcinoma highlights the pink skin color associated with the most common type of such lesions (and removes the border meaning the prediction does not focus on the border).
 LIME highlights similar areas, while using more superpixels.
 Grad-CAM mostly does not highlight specific areas of the lesions, but rather the entire lesion.
-Grad-CAM removes the brown part of the first Melanoma and the resulting prediction is incorrect (Melanoma usually does not have a single solid color).
-Note that Nevus lesion PPs contain a single superpixel due to heavy dataset bias for this class.
+Grad-CAM removes the brown part of the first Melanoma and the resulting prediction is incorrect (Melanoma usually does not have a single solid color). \eat{Note that Nevus lesion PPs contain a single superpixel due to heavy dataset bias for this class.}

-The contrastive explanations offered by the PNs offer much more intuition.
-For example, the first lesion is classified as a Melanoma because it is not rounder, in which case it would be classified as a Nevus (the PN).
-In fact, Melanomas are known to be asymmetrical due to the quick and irregular growth of cancer cells in comparison to normal cells.
-In the fourth column, the Benign Keratosis lesion is classified as such because it is not darker, in which case it would be classified as a Melanoma (the darker center creates the multi-colored lesion associated with Melanoma)

 \eat{